spoonbobo/nv-virtual-assistant/README.md

 ## 1. Prerequisites

-Clone the project directory to get the scripts for training and sample web application
+1. Clone the project directory to get the scripts for training and sample web application
 ```
 git clone https://github.com/spoonbobo/nv-virtual-assistant.git
 ```
-To set up the training and deployment environment please follow [setup guide](https://nvsa-virtualassistant.readthedocs.io/en/latest/prereq.html).
+2. Set up the training and deployment environment in the [setup guide](https://nvsa-virtualassistant.readthedocs.io/en/latest/prereq.html).

 ## 2. Training